-Symptoms of a brain tumour can vary depending on the tumour's location.
+Symptoms of a brain tumour based on location in the brain

 The presence of a brain tumour can cause damage to healthy brain tissue, disrupting the normal function of that area.